 Captain Toad: Treasure Tracker (Nintendo Switch, Nintendo 3DS)

 Captain Toad: Treasure Tracker on the Nintendo Switch is a port of the original Wii U game released in 2014.
-Due to the distinct differences to the Wii U hardware and lack of a usable touch screen while playing the game on a TV (or disconnected Joy-Cons in Table Top Mode), a permanent onscreen gyroscope controlled cursor was added for Captain Toad's Switch outing.
+Due to the distinct differences to the Wii U hardware like a lack of a usable touch screen while playing the game on a TV (or disconnected Joy-Cons in Table Top Mode), a permanent onscreen gyroscope controlled cursor was added for Captain Toad's Switch outing.
 The portable mode retains the original's touch screen gameplay.

 The most notable change besides the controls are the removal of the Super Mario 3D World-based bonus stages in favor of ones based on Kingdoms featured in Nintendo's more recent Mario platformer, Super Mario Odyssey, as well as retconning the ending a bit for similar reasons.

-Interestingly, a huge collection of lost development related assets were accidentally left in the Switch build of the game, revealing lost levels, objects and features.
+Interestingly, a huge collection of lost development related assets were accidentally left in the Switch and Nintendo 3DS builds of the game, revealing lost levels, objects and features.